RustyUncle/Netflix-clone/README.md

 Import rustflix_db.sql to Postgres</br>

 There are a few predefined preview movie and thumbnail names inside rustflix_db.sql</br>
-so use them as adding movie files to entities/previews/ - For example: "entities/previews/extraction.mp4"</br>
+so use them as adding movie files to entities/previews/ - for example: "entities/previews/extraction.mp4"</br>

 <h4>Predifined movie list:</h4></br>
 <li>extraction.mp4</li>